 Carl Djerassi draws from his long career as a world-famous scientist to describe the fierce competition driving scientific super-stars in this gripping and suspenseful novel.

 “A brilliant tale of the morals and politics of contemporary science.
 Exciting, moving, and brilliantly written.”—Iris Murdoch

 “A fly-on-the-lab-wall look at the way big-time science is practiced today.”—The Washington Post Book World

-Carl Djerassi is an internationally renowned scientist whose books include the novel Marx, Deceased; his autobiography The Pill, Pygmy Chimps, and Degas’ Horse; essay, poetry, and short-story collections and two plays.
-A professor of chemistry at Stanford University, he is… More about Carl Djerassi
+Carl Djerassi was an internationally renowned scientist whose books include the novel Marx, Deceased; his autobiography The Pill, Pygmy Chimps, and Degas’ Horse; as well as essays, poetry, short-story collections, and two plays.
+A professor of chemistry at Stanford University, he served as a member of the… More about Carl Djerassi

 Paperback | $16.00

 Published by Penguin Books Mar 01, 1991| 240 Pages| 5-1/16 x 7-3/4| ISBN 9780140143591